tuanchris/website/blog/_posts/2021-06-12-become-an-analytics-engineer-in-90-days.md

 ---
 title: Become an Analytics Engineer in 90 days
 image: https://miro.medium.com/max/4000/0*NZTmCXAX3WgMX_pT.png
-description: Use Terraform to set up infrastructure-as-code for a Data Lake on Google Cloud Platform.
+description: The tale of a Data Analyst who evolves into an Analytics Engineer and resources so you can use to be like her.
 ---
 # Become an Analytics Engineer in 90 Days

-The tale of a Data Analyst who evolves into an Analytics Engineer and resources so you can use to be like her.

 Analytics Engineer is a new position [coined](https://www.getdbt.com/what-is-analytics-engineering/) (and made possible) by dbt.
 If a Data Engineer (DE) marries a Data Analyst (DA) and they have a baby girl, that baby girl will be an Analytics Engineer (AE).
 Well, it does not work that way, but you get the point.